Help Prevent Bacterial Infections with 7 Amazing Foods

-One thing that deserves a spot on any list of natural remedies for bacterial infections is lemons.
+One fruit that deserves a spot on any list of natural remedies for bacterial infections is the lemon.

-Now, we should acknowledge that vitamin C doesn’t protect you 100% from sore throats and the like.
-However, it will help heal infections more quickly and prevent antibiotic overuse, which over time actually weakens your immune system.
+Without a doubt, we should mention that vitamin C can’t protect you 100% from sore throats and the like.
+Nevertheless, it will help heal infections more quickly and prevent antibiotic overuse, which over time actually weakens your immune system.

 “Check this out, too: Being Optimistic Strengthens Your Immune System”